Shivamkanse2104/Infosys-milestone/README.md

 Jahnavi... can you update that code in milestone4_code.py

 Okay i have updated milestone4_code.py.
 Shivam and tejaswi once check and conform is there anything to change or add. and tejaswi i think it will be better if you run the code on your laptop and take the screenshot based on the ppt requirement and space available.
-If you have any issues while running the code then i will share the screenshots.
+If you have any issues while running the code then i will share the screenshots

+I have classes till 5.
+I’ve already completed the theory part of the PPT and just need to do some editing.
+I don’t have enough time, which is why I asked you to share the screenshots.